 Life is full of unexpected surprises—some wonderful, and others unfortunate.
 Often, those surprises come in the form of babies, injuries, illness, and loss.
 When the unexpected arises, we are forced to put everything else on hold, including our jobs.

 Without certain protections in place, we are forced to quit jobs during unexpected times.
 Fortunately, there are laws in place that protect workers’ rights to unpaid leave when something unplanned does crop up.
 One such law is the Family Medical Leave Act (FMLA).

+The FMLA entitles employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons.
 If you are an employee of a large employer in California, you are entitled to up to 12 weeks of unpaid leave for certain uncontrollable circumstances.
-These circumstances include:

 Who is Covered by the FMLA?

 Covered family members under the California FMLA laws include an employee’s spouse, son, daughter, or parent as defined in the Act.
 Not every California employee is eligible for unpaid leave.